Management · May 17, 2024

-In addition, communication technologies like instant messaging and video conferencing have enabled greater connectedness.
-This means businesses can hire and do business across international borders, bringing more voices and perspectives into the fold.
+Additionally, communication technologies such as instant messaging and video conferencing have enabled global connectedness.
+This means you can hire and run your business across international borders, bringing more voices and perspectives into the fold.

 While diversity at all levels is important, one of the most significant impacts is at the leadership level.
 If your firm embraces diverse leadership teams with some mixture of gender, age, national origin, industry background or education, the overall innovation level will likely be significantly higher.
 These groups come up with new products and services or resolve existing issues, which drive additional revenue while reducing costs.